knulli-cfw/knulli.org/docs/play/quick-start.md

 ### 2. Set up your controls (RG35XX Plus/H/2024/SP)

 If you have installed KNULLI on a device of the **Anbernic RG35XX Plus/H/2024/SP** series, please make sure to set up your controls before you proceed.
 Press the ++"Start"++ button to bring up the main menu, find *Controller & Bluetooth Settings* and select *Controller Mapping*.
 Follow the on-screen instructions to set up your controls.
 (You will find more detailed instructions in the [Controls](../../configure/controls) section.)

+!!! info "Anbernic RG35XX Plus/H/2024/SP Series"

+    The Anbernic RG35XX Plus/H/2024/SP series relies on almost identical hardware.
+However, the sticks and shoulder buttons are slightly different between these models.
+Since the hardware is too similar to auto-detect, which device you are using, setting up the controls is **mandatory** for all devices of this series.

 ### 3. Set up your Wi-Fi